Globular Cluster NGC 6366

 Finder Chart

 The globular cluster NGC 6366 is located in the constellation Ophiuchus.
-The best observation time is in the months March through August.
+The best observation time is in the months March to August.

 Finder Chart Globular Cluster NGC 6366